 Give the students about 20-30 minutes to complete the activity.
 After their time is up, provide students with the choice to either read or explain their perfect day to the class, or they can share it directly with you privately through a conversation or recorded video.
 If the students choose to share it directly with you via video, set up a Flipgrid station in the classroom where students can record a video of them explaining their perfect day to you.
 If they want to share with you in person, work your way around the room, meeting with those students individually.

 Suggestion: To keep all the students engaged during this time, try using a close read activity (like the ones in this post) or blend this activity with #2 or #3 on this list.

-Finally, once the videos are made and you have met with the students who wanted a private audience with you, the students who wanted to share with the whole class will have their turn.
+Finally, once the videos are made and you have met with the students who want a private audience with you, the students who want to share with the whole class will have their turn.